ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 #### Details

-Give spec sign-off when the NTs have sufficient detail on what they're building and the spec represents the customer thinking, needs, and how the product will meet those needs.
+Give spec sign-off when the NTs have sufficient detail on what they're building and the spec represents the customer thinking and how the product will meet those needs.

 Talk the NTs through the feedback you're providing on the spec.
 Give feedback from a positive and growth perspective.
-Some NTs may be excited to jump in and get coding, frustrated with the documentation piece.
+Some NTs may be excited to jump in and get coding, frustrated with the documentation step.
 Give feedback that guides to completion and sign-off.

+Redux is revisited.
+NTs return to the To Do app and upgrade it with Redux.